 Preventing legal action being taken by creditors

-It’s vital that you do everything you can to avoid legal action being taken by creditors.
-Not only can this damage your credibility but you can end up facing hefty legal costs, spending more time defending a case than concentrating on your business and even being tipped over the edge into bankruptcy.
-You should try and achieve a compromise solution and flexible negotiation is the key.
-Always make sure you are fully aware of any standard procedures adopted by larger creditors such as banks, as these are often more difficult to avoid due to higher levels of bureaucracy.
-Steps you can take to avoid legal action
+Legal action against you by creditors can not only damage your credibility but also saddle you with hefty legal costs, it can mean that you spend more time defending a case than concentrating on your business and even being tipped over the edge into bankruptcy.
+Therefore, you should try not to fall behind on making payments or settling invoices on time.
+Always make sure you are fully aware of any standard procedures adopted by larger creditors such as banks, as these are often more difficult to deal with due to higher levels of bureaucracy.

 A variety of documents which may help with preventing legal action being taken by creditors can be downloaded from our Business Documents Folder.
-Click on any relevant templates in the list, below, for further information.